Defending Your Rights

 Attorney Travis Rossman of Rossman Law, PLLC, understands the serious nature of federal gun charges in Kentucky.
 He has extensive experience representing clients in federal courts in London, Lexington and throughout Eastern Kentucky from his Barbourville office.
 He provides aggressive representation focused on protecting your rights, freedom and future when facing these serious allegations.

-Federal Vs. State Gun Charges
+Federal Versus State Gun Charges

 The federal government and the commonwealth of Kentucky maintain separate systems of laws regarding firearms.
 While Kentucky has relatively permissive gun laws, federal regulations are often more restrictive and carry harsher penalties.
 Cases typically move to federal jurisdiction when they involve interstate commerce, occur on federal property or include violations that trigger mandatory minimum sentences.